Other

-The Fen Edge Trail is an illuminating new route thru an ignored panorama.
-This is older than another and turning into wilder once again.
-The course is being devised using a band of fans from Cambridge Geological Society to comply with the 5-meter contour on maps around the awesome flatlands of the Fens.
+The Fen Edge Trail is an illuminating new route through an ignored panorama.
+This is older than another and turning wilder once again.
+The course is being devised using a band of fans from the Cambridge Geological Society to comply with the 5-meter contour on maps around the awesome flatlands of the Fens.
 Three thousand years ago, this wiggly line became the coast; it can grow to be coast once more as a substitute sooner, as weather warming brings further rises in sea tiers.
-Patrick Barkham taking walks in The Great Fen.
+Patrick Barkham is taking walks in The Great Fen.

 Facebook Twitter Pinterest